Farza03/tmp-rules/tmp-rules.md

 **§2.3 - Blocking***

-Restricting a user's travel path, blocking entrances to highways or other entry points or anything similar.
-Failure to use the service feature (F7+Enter) when needed might result in a punishment.
+Restricting a user's travel path, blocking entry points or anything similar, misusing the Non-Collision Zone feature.
+Failure to use the "Tow to Service" feature (F7 ⭢ Enter ⭢ Option 1) when appropriate.

 **§2.4 - Incorrect Way / Inappropriate Overtaking***